damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 sbind (a,x) f = str (a,x) >>= f
 ```

+You can find the source code of the `Nom` class [here](https://github.com/damast93/blog/tree/master/_posts/2021-01-31-invisible-strength).

 # Demo

 Let's test our framework.
 Recall the definition of $$\nu = \{a\}a \in T\mathbb A$$, i.e.